RIAPS/riaps-integration/riaps-x86runtime/README.md

 - Make sure the VM is shutdown
 - Update the contents of the 'riaps_vbox' folder
-- In a command line window, go back to the 'riaps_vbox' folder used to create the original VM
+- In a command line window, go back to the 'riaps_vbox' folder used to create the original Virtual Machine
-- Bring up the VM and then provision the changes
+- Bring up the VM and then provision the changes using the following commands.

     ```
     vagrant up